 Everyone who teaches at The Theatre School is a working theatre artist and can talk about the profession and the work they have done.
 Nothing they tell you is just from a book.
 It’s really great.
 The Dramaturgy professors work in new-play development in Chicago and across the country, TYA (Theatre for Young Audiences), and write books and criticism pieces for online magazines like Slate.
 If you are interested in dramaturgy, you should definitely learn more about Rachel Shteir, Head of Dramaturgy/Criticism.

 What skills will I learn?

-How are these projects assigned?
+How are the production practices assigned?